- North West England

 Big Lottery Fund Press Office: 020 7211 1888

-- The Big Lottery Fund is responsible for giving out 40% of the money raised for good causes by the National Lottery.
+- The Big Lottery Fund (BIG), the largest distributor of National Lottery good cause funding, is responsible for giving out half the money raised for good causes by the National Lottery.

-- The Fund is committed to bringing real improvements to communities and the lives of people most in need and has been rolling out grants to health, education, environment and charitable causes across the UK.
-Since its inception in 2004 it has awarded close to £6bn.
+- BIG is committed to bringing real improvements to communities and the lives of people most in need and has been rolling out grants to health, education, environment and charitable causes across the UK since June 2004.
+The Fund was formally established by Parliament on 1 December 2006.